 A child may require support such as coming to terms with family loss or adapting to cultural changes; but ultimately these are children or young teenagers that need a secure and safe place to live and to understand that they are not alone.

-Compass Fostering already have a number of foster carers that provide a safe home and as a foster carer for Compass will help you access resources to assist you in caring for children seeking asylum.
+Compass Fostering already have a number of foster carers providing a safe home.
+We offer a generous fostering allowance and as a UASC foster carer for Compass, we will help you access resources to assist you in caring for children seeking asylum.

 In the wonderful multicultural society we live in today, there are opportunities for foster carers to provide links to their wider community such as trips to the mosque and churches of all denominations.
 Some young people will have little or no command of the English language and we will help seek links with specialist agencies.
 It is important to respect their cultural beliefs and religion but ultimately shelter, protection and love is what they will need.